CloudLabsAI-Azure/Github-Copilot/Labfiles/GitHubCopilot-Accessibility.md

 1. **Save** the file by **Ctrl + S**.

-1. Refresh your **Accessible  University** page, click on **Start over** button from  **Accessibility Insights for Web** page. you will notice that their is no issue left.
+1. Refresh your **Accessible University** page, click on **Start over** button from **Accessibility Insights for Web** page. you will notice that there is no issue left.

    ![](../media/allresolve.png)

 ### Summary

 In this exercise, you successfully integrated Accessibility Insights for Web into Microsoft Edge and used it to identify accessibility issues on the AU homepage.
 By leveraging GitHub Copilot Chat in Visual Studio Code, you generated and implemented code solutions to fix these issues.
-This process ensured the website meets accessibility standards, enhancing usability and inclusivity for all users, including those with disabilities.
+This process ensured the website met accessibility standards, enhancing usability and inclusivity for all users, including those with disabilities.
+Refer to the link for more information [Accessible University](https://www.washington.edu/accesscomputing/AU/).